 - Add garlic cloves and fry for a minute.
 Add to slow cooker.

-- Fry your beef soup bones or shins in the pan until wel browned.
+- Fry your beef soup bones or shins in the pan until well browned.
 Add to slow cooker.

 - Add 2 cups of warm water to the pan and simmer.
 After about 5 minutes, add the water to the slow cooker.

-- Add diced carrots, potato and celery, the tined of tomato, the pearl barley and red lentils to the slow cooker.
+- Add diced carrots, potato and celery, the tinned can of tomato, the pearl barley, and red lentils to the slow cooker.

-- Add 1 litre of stock (I use home made chicken stock)
+- Add 1 litre of stock (we use home made chicken stock)

 - Place a twig each of rosemary, thyme and parsley on top, as well as a bay leave or two.